Celebrated (part twenty-one)

 “Well, yeah… A genre unto itself in the seventies.
 You were taking on a lot for a first novel.
 But do I think that’s wrong?
-If writing were a linear path…but then, if it was just a matter of formula… Just, mix these ingredients and a book pops out.
-But all any of us do is stumble around…grander ambitions teach faster lessons.
-So, pretend Harold’s secret was a wife his father didn’t know about.
-There you could make the romantic angle work, mechanically.
-Hector meets Dorrie and has an affair with her…she has a reason to protect him.
+If writing were a linear path…but then, if it was just a matter of formula… Just mix these ingredients and out pops genius.
+But all any of us do is stumble around.
+Grander ambitions teach faster lessons.
+Pretend Harold’s secret was a wife his father didn’t know about.
+There you could make the romantic angle work.
+Hector meets Dorrie and has an affair with her…she has reason to protect him.
 It makes sense she tells lies for him.
-But the part you care about is Hector and Mr. Carter…so Dorrie becomes a nuisance to you regardless.
-But can she not exist at all?
-You have Hector falling into this scheme…he doesn’t conjure the whole thing, predicate it on a few wild longshots, while the ship is sinking.
+But the part you care about is Hector and Carter, so Dorrie becomes a nuisance regardless.
+But, can she not exist at all?
+You have Hector falling into this scheme…he can’t conjure the whole thing, predicated on a few wild longshots, while the ship is sinking.
 And that doesn’t seem negotiable.”

 He bent, and jotted.
 Tom’s notes were turning a discussion into a session.
 Tomorrow he’d have left her with an outline to follow, and Petra would find herself badly tempted to raise the Titanic.

-“It fits together the way you have it, the letter in Harold’s pocket, Hector, being unconscious, having his identity assumed, snatching at a chance.
+“It fits together the way you have it, the letter in Harold’s pocket, Hector unconscious, having his identity assumed, snatching at a chance.
 You know it yourself, those are book circumstances.
 But book circumstances can be within the realm of book possibility…or out of it.”

 “And if he’d had some long discussion shipboard with Harold…no, I’m pretty sure that kills it.
-Because it’s Hector finding his own humanity.
+Because my story is Hector finding his own humanity.
 I said he can’t be the loveable scamp, and he can’t be guruish, either.
 He doesn’t invite strangers to confess all.
 He invites tips.”

 “He’s superficial and a little greedy.
 But he gains depth…and your focus, the whole thing, is about finding the lost father, right?”

 “Mm…yes.
-But it’s not hugely psychological.
+But it’s not hugely psycho-autobiographical, if there is such a thing.
 You’ll understand.
-I thought a lot about whether my father was someone I might find, if I were ever able to afford it, go to Poland… I’m not sure the camp was really in Poland.
+I thought a lot about whether my father was someone I might find, if I were ever able to afford it, going to Poland.
+I’m not sure the camp was really in Poland.
 Madeline told the story, or I told it to myself.
-My mother’s papers are just confirmations of arrangements, all in English, all a one-sided conversation—her charity with whoever they were getting kids from.
+The papers my mother had are just confirmations of arrangements, all in English, all a one-sided conversation—her charity with whoever they were getting kids from.
 So my father, besides being dead by now, might have been a passing soldier…”

 She let Tom nod that he got, of course he did, all this could mean.

 “He might even have been an American.
-He might have been horrified and refused to acknowledge me.
+He might be horrified and refuse to acknowledge me.
 You have to give things like that up.”

 Now she had only Hector, and he watched her nerves at work.
 She would not sit down.
 She kept going to the window.